Best Kayak Ceiling Hoist System for Garages

 Best Overall: Suspenz Ceiling Hoister

-Taking home gold in our review, the Suspenz Ceiling Hoister is a solid choice if you simply won’t settle for second best.
+The Suspenz Ceiling Hoister is a solid kayak pulley system if you simply won’t settle for second best.

 Suspenz built its hoist to accommodate a wide range of kayaks.
 It’s available in several maximum weight capacities (45, 60, 90, 145, and 200 lbs).
-You can also get a set that’s designed for either a 10 or 12 foot ceiling for added customizability in your garage.
+You can also choose between a kit that’s designed for 10, 12, or 16-foot ceilings.

 Better yet, Suspenz’s Ceiling Hoister kit comes with a built-in mechanical advantage so that you can lift heavy kayaks with minimal effort.
 The company’s 45 lb hoist kit gives you a 2:1 mechanical advantage, while the 200 lb kit offers an impressive 8:1 leverage as you lift your kayak off the ground.